mavlink/MAVSDK-Python/README.md

 ## Contribute

-Note: this is more involved and targetted at contributors.
+Note: this is more involved and targeted at contributors.

 Most of the code is auto-generated from the [proto definitions](https://github.com/mavlink/mavsdk-proto), using our [templates](./other/templates).
 The generated files can be found in the [generated](./mavsdk/generated) folder.
 As a result, contributions are generally made in the templates or on the build system.
 Regularly, there is a need to update MAVSDK-Python to include the latest features defined in the proto definitions.
 This is described [below](#generate-the-code).